Challenges and Commitments

 Cybersecurity Governance

-In addition, the Company has established an information security and cyber security governance structure, which is regarded as the main process in building information security and protection against cyber threats.
+In addition, GGC has established an information security and cyber security governance structure, which is regarded as the main process in building information security and protection against cyber threats.
 The working group is divided into 3 levels: Committee level, Management level, and Operation level.

 Board Level Audit Committee